nanvel/blog/2016/12/software-development-terms.md

 > This is the science of programming: make building blocks that people can understand and use easily, and people will work together to solve the very largest problems.
 >
 > zguide

+## Technical debt

+> Technical debt is the gap between your software system's current design and the disign you need it to have so you can continue to deliver value.
+>
+> Design It! by Michael Keeling

 ## Thread safety